gausby/ecoule-source-csv/README.md

   * The files are found using the [Glob][node-glob]-module by [Isaac Z. Schlueter][isaacs].

-The creators of these modules does not have anything to do with the CSV Source for Écoute-project besides that, please direct all the issues and bugs to the right channels.
-The bugtracker for this project is located here: [CSV Source for Écoute Issue tracker][bugtracker].
+The creators of these modules does not have anything to do with the CSV Source for Écoule-project besides that, please direct all the issues and bugs to the right channels.
+The bugtracker for this project is located here: [CSV Source for Écoule Issue tracker][bugtracker].

 [node-csv-parser]: https://github.com/wdavidw/node-csv-parser
 [wdavidw]: https://github.com/wdavidw